duckietown-ethz/proj-lfivop-ml/dt-object-detection-training/README.md

 >Symptom: While running training, the terminal outputs plenty of warnings, but doesn't get killed.

-**Resolution**: We are using _TensorFlow 1.15_ with `models/research/object_detection` to train the object detection model in Duckietown.
-Although _TensorFlow 2.0_ was released in October 2019, `models/research/object_detection` has not been adapted yet for _TensorFlow 2.0_.
+**Resolution**: We are using TensorFlow 1.15 with `models/research/object_detection` to train the object detection model in Duckietown.
+Although TensorFlow 2.0 was released in October 2019, `models/research/object_detection` has not been adapted yet for TensorFlow 2.0.
 This is why, TensorFlow displays many _deprecated_ warnings while running the training, which disappointingly cannot be turned-off.

 >Symptom: TensorBoard doesn't show any results even though the training is running.